 Doi Inthanon National Park is set in the mountainous region west of Chaing Mai.
 It contains the Doi Inthanon mountain which climbs to the highest point of Thailand, its peak sitting 8,415 feet above sea level.
 Due to the high altitude of the park, the temperatures remain fairly low all year round, offering a refreshing break from the usual heat of Thailand.

 Doi Inthanon is a popular tourist destination.
 It is a park of great natural beauty and historical significance, with rugged mountains, lush forests, crashing waterfalls, sprawling agriculture, charming villages, diverse wildlife, royal monuments, and a pleasing selection of cafes and restaurants.
-Over the years, the park has embraced the rise in tourism, and a number of roads and pathways have been built, making the terrain easily accessible to visitors.
+Over the years, the park has embraced the rise in tourism and even more in family tourism as a number of roads and pathways have been built, making the terrain easily accessible to visitors.

 Getting to Doi Inthanon National Park